 Union Station is the rail station for Amtrak, MARC Train (Maryland Rail Commuter Service) and VRE (Virginia Railway Express).
 It's a popular destination for customers traveling north from D.C. to Boston, NYC, and Philadelphia.
 Midwest routes travel from D.C. to Cincinnati, Indiana, Chicago, or head southbound to Richmond, Raleigh, and Charlotte.
 Check Amtrack's website for complete schedules and destinations.
 There's plenty of space within the terminal near the tracks for patrons to wait.
 Find the MARC train waiting area near the Metro station, with waiting areas for Amtrak train past the Main Hall.

 Upstairs in the parking garage, buses like Bolt Bus, Megabus, Greyhound, Peter Pan, DC2NY, and Washington Deluxe depart to destinations like NYC, Boston, Philadelphia, and beyond.
 Bus patrons can wait upstairs in a new waiting area that's covered from the element.

 Shopping, Restaurants and More Things to Do at Union Station

-The Food Court at Union Station with outposts like Chipotle and Bojangles is a great place to enjoy a snack or take the whole family for a quick and inexpensive meal.
+The Food Court at Union Station with outposts like Bojangles is a great place to enjoy a snack or take the whole family for a quick and inexpensive meal.
 Full service restaurants include Johnny Rockets, Pizzeria Uno, Thunder Grill, and the new Legal Sea Bar, a sophisticated spot for seafood.
-Fast-casual restaurants like Shake Shack, Cava, Chop't, Roti Mediterranean Grill, Thunder Grill and Shake Shack.
+Fast-casual restaurants like Shake Shack, Cava, Chop't, Roti, and Chipotle are located near the tracks.

 Where to Stay Nearby

-Staying in Capital Hill is very convenient to Union Station; it's just a quick cab ride away.
+Staying in Capitol Hill is very convenient to Union Station; it's just a quick cab ride away.
 Here's a rundown of 12 hotels in and around the Capitol Hill neighborhood, from luxury hotels like the Mandarin Oriental Hotel and more budget-friendly options like the Residence Inn.